-Concurring with the company, the check for completeness of the study pool identified no RCT for none of the two research questions for the comparison of baricitinib versus the ACT.
+Concurring with the company, the check for completeness of the study pool identified no RCT for the comparison of baricitinib versus the ACT.

 In Module 3 A, the company presents the results of the label-enabling study I4V-MC-JAHV (JUVE-BASIS) [3].
-The JUVE-BASIS study included patients aged 2 to 17 years inclusively with active juvenile idiopathic arthritis of the subtypes polyarticular juvenile idiopathic arthritis, extended oligoarticular juvenile idiopathic arthritis, juvenile psoriatic arthritis and enthesitis-associated arthritis who had previously responded inadequately to or were intolerant of 1 or more csDMARDS or bDMARDs.
+The JUVE-BASIS study included patients aged 2 to 17 years inclusively with active juvenile idiopathic arthritis of the subtypes polyarticular juvenile idiopathic arthritis, extended oligoarticular juvenile idiopathic arthritis, juvenile psoriatic arthritis and enthesitis-associated arthritis who had previously responded inadequately to or were intolerant of 1 or more conventional synthetic DMARDs (csDMARDs) or biologic DMARDs (bDMARDs).
 Initially, all patients received baricitinib for 12 weeks, followed by a double-blind treatment phase lasting up to 32 weeks, during which patients with a response were randomly assigned to further treatment with baricitinib or placebo.
 Under certain conditions, MTX, other csDMARDS, oral corticosteroids, non-steroidal anti-inflammatory drugs and analgesics were permitted as concomitant therapy.
 The use of bDMARDs was not allowed.
 Patients with relapse could discontinue the randomized phase and switch to an open-label extension study with treatment with baricitinib.
 Primary outcome was the time to relapse.